Why does Cash App Have a Negative Balance? Fix Cash App Negative Balance

 No, Cash App does not charge overdraft fees with the Cash App and Cash Card.

-An overdraft fee is a fee that is charged when payment exceeds the available balance from your bank and your bank covers the transaction as part of an overdraft protection service and the bank then applies the fee to your account.
+An overdraft fee is a fee that is charged when payment exceeds the available balance from your bank your bank covers the transaction as part of an overdraft protection service and the bank then applies the fee to your account.

-Cash App doesn’t charge any overdraft fees not clearance fees, but your bank might charge them.
+Cash App doesn’t charge any overdraft fees, not clearance fees, but your bank might charge them.

 Summary